 Succulents have incredible adaptations to survive the inhospitable terrains they generally inhabit.
-Epiphyllum curly locks is an example of a cactus that uses its stems to capture more moisture and light.
-Noteworthy, the plant has curly, curved stems which are the result of a mutation of a plant called Epiphyllum guatemalense.
+Epiphyllum curly lock is an example of a cactus that uses its stems to capture more moisture and light.
+Unusual, the plant has curly, curved stems which are the result of a mutation of a plant called Epiphyllum guatemalense.
 In fact, the name for this mutated cactus is Epiphyllum monstrosa.
-In fact, if you know someone with the plant, it is easy to grow curly locks from stem fragments.

 The foliage of this Epiphyllum wants to twist and curl into great locks of flat, rich green foliage.
 Rather small for an Epiphyllum, the 3″ white flowers open at night and are often followed by small red, delicious, edible fruit.